igorua/commercetools-demo-site/README.md

 As long as you don't push back to the commercetools GitHub, you can commit and version locally as you like.
 You can also choose to fork it on GitHub, but keep in mind that sales prospects don't really like the information public.

-To install the typically needed commercetools commandline tools, just run
+To install the typically needed commercetools commandline tools, run

 ```
 npm install